reactjs/react.dev/content/blog/2018-06-07-you-probably-dont-need-derived-state.md

 }
 ```

 This approach simplifies the implementation of our component but it also has a potential downside: our component now requires more effort to use.
-For example, the parent form component will now also need to manage "draft" (unsaved) email state.
+For example, the parent form component will now also need to manage "draft" (unsaved) email state. ([Click here to see a demo of this pattern.](https://codesandbox.io/s/7154w1l551))

 #### Alternative 2: Fully uncontrolled component